hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ### 2.16.1 Overview of Container Synchronization

-Container Synchronization allows you to authomatically synchronize the objects between containers in different HP Cloud Object Storage instances/regions.
+Container Synchronization allows you to automatically synchronize the objects between containers in different HP Cloud Object Storage instances/regions.
 The containers must be in different instances or regions.
 The containers do not need to be in the same swift account i.e., users associated with two different tenants can share objects.

 Container Synchronization works by making a copy of objects in a "source" container and sending the objects to a "destination" container.
-The object is copied in such as way as the retain it's metadata -- such as [Last-Modified](#last_modified_response) and any custom metadata you may have on the object.
+The object is copied in such a way as to retain its metadata -- such as [Last-Modified](#last_modified_response) and any custom metadata you may have on the object.
 If you delete an object in the source container, it is also deleted from the destination container.

 The synchronization is done as a background action.
 When you put an object into the source container, it will take some time before it becomes visible in the destination container.
+HP Cloud Storage Services will not necessarly copy objects in any particular order.
+Specifically, they may be transfered in a different order to which they were created.
+This has an impact on [segmented objects](#large_objects).
+If the manifest object is copied to the destination container before the object segments, when you perform a GET operation on the manifest object, the system may fail to find some or all of the object segments.

 You may operate on the destination container just like any other container -- adding or deleting objects -- including the objects that are in the destination container because they were copied from the source container.
 To decide how to handle object creation, replacement or deletion, the system uses timestamps to determine what to do.
 In general, the latest timestamp
-"wins" i.e., if you create an object, replace it, delete it and the re-create it, the detination container will eventualy contain the most recently created object.
+"wins" i.e., if you create an object, replace it, delete it and the re-create it, the destination container will eventually contain the most recently created object.
 However, if you also create and delete objects in the destination container, you get some subtle behaviours as follows:

 * If an object is copied to the destination container and then deleted, it remains deleted in the destination even though there is still a copy in the source container.
-Of course, if you modify the object (replace of change its metadata) in the source container, it will reappear in the destination again.
+Of course, if you modify the object (replace or change its metadata) in the source container, it will reappear in the destination again.
-* The same applies to a replacement or metadata modificaiton of an object in the destination container -- the object will remain as-is unless there is a replacement or modification in the source container.
+* The same applies to a replacement or metadata modification of an object in the destination container -- the object will remain as-is unless there is a replacement or modification in the source container.
 * If you replace or modify metadata of an object in the destination container and then delete it in the source container, it is _not_ deleted from the destination.
 This is because your modified object has a later timestamp than the object you deleted at source.
 * If you create an object in the source container and before the system has a chance to copy it to the destination, you also create an object of the same name in the destination, then the object in the destination is _not_ overwritten by the source container's object.

 So far, the discussion has been about synchronizing between a source and destination container.
 What happens if you make the "destination" a "source" for another container?
-There are two situaitons:
+There are two situations:

 * The new destination is yet another container. i.e., there is a chain of three containers
 * The new destination is actually the original source container.
 This is two-way synchronization.
 In effect, objects placed into either container will be copied to the other container.